Satyavani/akka/README.md

 All the below notes is from : https://doc.akka.io/docs/akka/current/scala/guide/index.html

+* The main difference between messages and events is that messages are directed while events happen.
+Messages have a clear destination while events may be observed by zero or more (0-N) observers.

 concurrency means handling tasks in parallel.
 In OOPs kind of lang, its acheived by spanning a new thread for async processing.
 But the question is how that task completion should be notified to main thread without blocking main thread.
 If there is any exception in worker thread, how should be added to main thread's stack trace... or that worker thread got crashed....